Thursday, December 3, 2015

 Watson v.
 Kentucky Indiana Bridge and R.R.
 Co. case brief

-Facts: A tank full of gasoline derailed and valve broken so that gasoline ran into street.
+Facts: A tank full of gasoline derailed and valve broken so that gasoline ran into the street.
 Defendant was proved negligent.
 Duerr struck a match, igniting gasoline vapor which caused the explosion that injured plaintiff.
 Duerr testified that he was lighting a match to light a cigar but a witness testified that he said he wanted to light it on fire.
-Defendant won, plaintiff appeals.
+Defendant won plaintiff appeals.

 Decision: Judgment reversed for plaintiff and a new trial ordered.

 Reasoning: Trial court invaded jury’s jurisdiction by ruling Duerr’s cigarette lighting a malicious cause.
 That is a fact-based question that only jury can determine.
 The gasoline coming in contact with fire is very probable; even If Duerr did not light it is possible that someone else would have.
 It rests upon the theory of Duerr if he was malicious in lighting a fire or not.